-Funding agreements entered into by certain Group companies require the written approval of the relevant bank before any change can be made to the nature, constitution, management or ownership of the business.
+Prior to their expiry in July 2018, the funding agreements entered into by certain Group companies required the written approval of the lender for any change to the nature, constitution, management or ownership of the business.
 The employment contracts of directors do not contain any provisions specifically relating to a change of control.
 The Company's employee share schemes contain change of control provisions that are considered to be standard for such schemes.